akando42/next-map/public/content/posts/07-13/index.md

 #### The Development of Nuclear Ballistic Missiles

-The V1 of Nazi Germany was the first attempt at building the Intercontinental Ballistic Missile of Caucasian scientists during World War 2.
-While the  V1 missile is much more expensive to build and can not carry the same amount of payload that Russian artillery and American long range bombers can deliver on German troop formations, manufacturing facilities and major cities.
+The V2 of Nazi Germany was the first attempt at building the Intercontinental Ballistic Missile of Caucasian scientists during World War 2.
+However, the  V2 missile is much more expensive to build and can not carry the same amount of payload that Russian artillery and American long range bombers can deliver on German troop formations, manufacturing facilities and major cities.

 ![German V2 Campaign on London](content/posts/07-13/german_v2_campaign_on_london.png)